 <img src="https://ib.adnxs.com/pixie?pi=fe21c906-f716-48a0-806d-2f8eb4063c2b&amp;e=PageView&amp;script=0" width="1" height="1" style="display:none">

-Debt Consolidation Loans for Bad Credit and Rejection Options
+Debt Consolidation Loan Rejection Options

 If you’ve been denied a debt consolidation loan, don’t beat yourself up about it.
-Debt consolidation loans can be difficult to obtain—they often require a good credit score, which is something most people seeking a debt consolidation loan don’t have.
+Debt consolidation loans can be difficult to obtain—they often require a good credit score, which is something many people seeking a debt consolidation loan don’t have.
 Worse yet, they may require collateral, such as equity in a home.
 And that’s not something you may want to put on the line!

 Reasons You May Be Declined for a Debt Consolidation Loan